Styling

 Theme style props let you style a child based on a parent theme.
 At the moment,

-themes, then only light
+light_subtle themes, then only light can be targeted.

 Use them like so: